kenichi-shibata/helloawsnode/readme.md

 * Setup your application
    1. `./deploy application`
 * Done!
 You now have an ASG running behind an elb with containerized instances of helloawsnode app
+* Please check the url of your elb; after all instances are healthy you should be able to access the elb url.
+Elb url is similar to `<http://helloawsnode-elb-1362671146.eu-west-2.elb.amazonaws.com/>`
 ## Customizing Tags
 To customize tags,
 * `infra/setup-cloud-network/terraform.tfvars` update values